kadinsayani/kadinsayani/README.md

 - 👋 Hi, I’m @kadinsayani
-- 👀 I’m interested in full-stack software development, mobile development, blockchain, finance, sports, and fitness!
+- 👀 I’m interested in full-stack software development, mobile development, sports, and fitness!
 - 🌱 I’m currently studying Computer Science and Finance @ University of Calgary
 - 📫 You can reach me by email @ kadinsayani8@gmail.com